thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

     - dropdownContent: >-
         If you are looking for the perfect ice breaker, guaranteed to make the bride smile and her nan giggle we can't recommend these guys enough.
-Wearing just an apron, bow tie and a smile, our butlers are the best in the business.
+Choose from a a topless waiter or opt to go cheeky with  just an apron, bow tie and a smile, our butlers are the best in the business.
 With a personality guaranteed to get the party started your personal butler will serve drinks, play games and keep your guests entertained all while making the perfect hen's party eye candy.

         Enquire with our team [here](https://sailinginparadise.com.au/booking-enquiry) about adding a cheeky butler for your Hens event!